What Happened to Hotmail?

 Hotmail faced security issues and encountered emerging competition during its rise to popularity.
 Hackers exploited a vulnerability in Hotmail, allowing access to private emails.
 This security breach was considered the most widespread issue on the web, which had a significant impact on user trust.
 Users could access someone else's account by creating a specific URL.

-See also What Happened to Gaia Online?
+See also What Happened to Delorean?

 These security issues distracted Microsoft from addressing the emerging competition.
 Meanwhile, Gmail was launched in 2004, offering 1 GB of free storage, rendering Hotmail's 2 MB storage limit uncompetitive.
 Google's offering gained critical early momentum and started to be considered the preferred email provider.